SalesforceFoundation/NPSP/Contributor/Github.md

 # Woot!

 Congratulations, you are all set up with github!
-The next step is to choose an IDE.
-Any IDE will work, we provide instructions for setting up the [Force.com IDE](https://developer.salesforce.com/page/Force.com_IDE) as well as instructions for working with any IDE of your choice.
+The next step create your free [Salesforce Developer Edition instance](Contributor/Developer-Edition-Salesforce-Instance.html).